 uCertify platform supports 50+ different types of interactive activities, connect the idea, or try it yourself lab activities embedded throughout its course.
 These interactive activities keeps learners engaged and makes learning fun.

 Each lesson comes with Exercises, Flashcards & Quizzes.
 There is no limit to the number of times learners can attempt these.
 Exercises come with detailed remediation, which ensures that learners are confident on the topic before proceeding.
 Flashcards help master the key concepts while Glossary defines the key terms.

-uCertify courses also include full length practice test sets designed to test your knowledge under real exam conditions.
-Each course has a number of test sets consisting of hundreds of items to ensure you are 100% prepared before taking your certification exam.
+uCertify provides full length practice tests.
+These tests closely follow the exam objectives and are designed to simulate real exam conditions.
+Each course has a number of test sets consisting of hundreds of items to ensure that learners are prepared for the certification exam.